Tap To Call

 What To Do If You Get Hurt on the Job in North Carolina: A Comprehensive Guide

 If you get hurt on the job, you should immediately inform your employer about your injury and seek medical attention as soon as possible.
 Clearly communicate to your doctor and employer that your injury is work-related to ensure it is documented appropriately.
 Following up on all medical appointments and keeping thorough records will help strengthen your claim and support your recovery.
+It’s equally important to avoid mistakes that can weaken your claim or cause you to lose coverage.

-Key Takeaways From This Page
+Key Takeaways

 • Timely reporting and accurate documentation are critical to ensuring a worker’s comp claim is processed smoothly.